Stanrenko/mrf_moco_media_v2/README.md

 python extract_displacement.py --filenamenav data/mrf_scan_raw_nav.npy --ch 17 --filenamebins data/motion_scan_raw_bins.npy --seasonaladj True --hardinterp True
 ```

-### Estimating deformation field with Voxelmorph from motion scan rebuilt volumes for all bins (step 2 in Figure 1)
+### 2. Estimating deformation field with Voxelmorph from motion scan volumes for all bins (step 2 in Figure 1)

 The code outputs the gif showing the movie of registered volumes vs the movie of unregistered volumes, and saves the deformation map in motion_scan_volumes_allbins_deformation_map.npy